gonzzv2006/TC2005B/README.md

 1. Clone or download the repository
 2. Open the `indexbreakout.html` file in your browser
-3. That's it, you're ready to play!
+3. You can play my game

 ## Controls